Trump's DOJ lays out travel ban defense

 Trump's order bars citizens of seven Muslim-majority countries -- Iraq, Syria, Iran, Libya, Somalia, Sudan and Yemen -- from entering the US for 90 days, all refugees for 120 days and indefinitely halts refugees from Syria.

+Since the federal appeals court rejected a request to immediately reinstate the travel ban, lawyers for Washington state and Minnesota have until 2:59 a.m.
+Monday to file legal papers, and the Justice Department lawyers have until 6 p.m.
+Monday evening to reply.
+Then a three-judge panel will decide whether to schedule a hearing or issue a ruling.

-The lawyers face an uphill battle to vacate the lower court's order, but in making their arguments, they've laid out a broad defense that will replay in other upcoming challenges.
+Justice Department lawyers face an uphill battle to vacate the lower court's order, but in making their arguments, they've laid out a broad defense that will replay in other upcoming challenges.

-The lawyers' language is in stark contrast to that of the President. who tweeted Saturday: "The judge opens our country to potential terrorists and others that do not have our best interests at heart.
+The lawyers' language is in stark contrast to that of the President, who tweeted Saturday: "The judge opens our country to potential terrorists and others that do not have our best interests at heart.
 Bad people are very happy!"

 Standing